naacl-org/naacl-2021-website/_posts/2019-01-15-spotlight-on-srw.md

 ![](/assets/images/srw-blog/2017_wc.png)
 ![](/assets/images/srw-blog/2018_wc.png)

 As with everything, there are also issues and problems.
-For example, Dr. Salameh mentioned:
+For example, Dr. Salameh mentions:

 > Unfortunately, I was not able to attend the conference as I did not get the visa to the USA on time (got it 2 months after the end of the conference).
 Nevertheless, this did not stop me from  presenting it to the mentor by recording it.

-Thamar Solorio added:
+Thamar Solorio adds:

 > It turns out that the mentor assigned to provide expert feedback on my research didn’t show up.
 My SRW mentor got stuck at the business meeting.
 Lucky for me, Mona Diab was a mentor  assigned to the other presenter in my session, and she graciously saved the day by providing on-the-spot feedback for me.
 To this day, I’m a great fan of her and her work.

-Later she also added:
+She continues:

 > I truly believe that the SRW is a great channel to nurture young researchers, and it is especially beneficial to motivated graduate students coming from regions underrepresented at *CL conferences, where graduate advisors might, understandably, focus on meeting standards for a promotion system that does not value these conferences, and where travel budgets are prohibitively low.
 The SRW, provides the means for travel, but also the means for newcomers to